 - Card transactions submitted by any operations that create a payment through the Zuora UI, APIs, or payment runs

-- Non-card transactions submitted by any operations that create a payment through the Zuora UI, APIs, or payment runs
+- Non-card transactions (Bank Transfer and ACH) submitted by any operations that create a payment through the Zuora UI, APIs, or payment runs

 - Click Save.